crewtimer/crewtimer-doc/video-recorder/VideoRecorder.md

 ### Hardwired Internet available

-If local hardwired internet is available, simple ensure the camera network connection has access to the network.
+If local hardwired internet is available, simply ensure the camera network connection has access to the network.
 Hardwired Internet can be from a facility LAN drop or it could be from a hotspot with RJ45 cabled network connections.
 The recording computer should preferably be on the same network switch as the camera.
 See the equipment list below for an example hotspot.

 ### Only WiFi available